lawson-tanner/pyavc/README.md

 # pyavc
-Utility for writing simple Avid Script Files (.avc) using Python
+Utility for converting text files to Avid Script Files (.avc) using Python.
+DOCX compatibility and auto-formatting coming soon.

+Still a work in progress as at 23/08/2024 - coming soon to PyPi!